Date: 18 November 2013. Quite the Sight.

 Side Note regarding new diesel:

-She's been lubricated and each day (two or three times per)
+She has been lubricated and each day (two or three times per)

 the engine is cranked over.
 Yes, she has a crank start -- at least until